Modulin/modulin-fetch/README.md

 # Modulin

 __IMPORTANT!
-This is a work in progress and does not currently follow the ES6 nor the AmdJS specs.__
+This is a work in progress and does not currently follow the ES6 nor the AmdJS specs.
+Only ment to be used in development environments__

 Modulin was created after some rebelling of all the tooling which is required today to setup a minial development environment.
 Thats is why the project does NOT ship a javascrip parser and does NOT hold an AST (Abstract syntax tree) of the code.
 It currently supports a large subset of the ES6 import/export statements but is limited by what type of syntax is parsable when using regular expressions and what kind of variable manipulation can be executed safely without having an AST.